oddz/dh150-audrey/index.md

 ### competitor analysis

 To get a more holistic view of task-trackers, I conducted heuristic evaluations on two digital applications: Notion and Todoist.
 I chose these programs because they are quite popular and often reccommended, but also because I have personal experience using - and ultimately abandoning - them.
-By evaluating them through utilizing the ten usability heuristics, I hoped to narrow down exactly what the two applications are lacking.
-This way, I could dive into finding solutions for these issues in the application I was creating.
+By evaluating the two through utilization of the ten usability heuristics, I hoped to narrow down exactly what the applications are lacking.
+This way, I could dive into finding solutions for these issues and avoid possible problems in the application I was creating.

 From evaluating the two applications, I was able to zero in on some of the issues that had previously led me to personally abandon use.
-This included overly complication design as well as a lack of important features such as calendar viewing and the ability to transfer & consolidation information across other applications.
+This included overly complicated designs as well as a lack of important features, such as calendar viewing and the ability to transfer & consolidate information across other applications.
 The evaluation aided me in ideating features for my own design, and reminded me to prize simplicity and ease of use.

-Read more on my heuristic evaluations and competitor analysis [here](https://github.com/oddz/dh150-audrey/blob/main/README.md)
+Read more on my competitor analysis and heuristic evaluations [here.](https://github.com/oddz/dh150-audrey/blob/main/README.md)

 ### user research

+Guided by insights

-Read more on my competitor analysis [here](url)
+Read more on my user research and watch my contextual inquiry - with two participants - [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment4)

 ### personas & scenarios

-Read more on my competitor analysis [here](url)
+Read more on my personas [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment5)

 ### wireframe

-Read more on my competitor analysis [here](url)
+View my first wireframes [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment6)

 ### low-fidelity prototype

+Read more on my low-fidelity prototyping [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment6)

-### high-fidelity prototyp
+### high-fidelity prototype

+Read more on my high-fidelity prototyping [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment7)

 ### pitch video

+EMBED HERE

 ### final prototype